 The successful shortlisted candidates will be invited to attend a Formal Music Audition lasting approximately 30 minutes.
 Auditions will involve solo performing on all instruments offered, to read at sight and take aural tests, and to answer questions on general musical matters.
 There is a panel of three adjudicators, comprising the Director of Music and two other members of the Music Department.
 Although this is a formal test, candidates need not be concerned: the atmosphere is informal and relaxed, with plenty of opportunity for chat and discussion.

-Successful candidates will also need to have performed very well in the Entrance Examination on Saturday 18th January 2020.
+Successful candidates will also need to have performed very well in the Entrance Examination in January.